VilledeMontreal/hochelaga/source/_patterns/03-templates/01-base-pages/01-base-page-portal.md

 ---
-title: Portal - Basic page
+title: Base page layout
 ---

 A basic 2 columns layout for the Ville de Montréal portal, implementing the minimal skeleton : header, footer, main navigation, main content regions with a side column.
-Footer is sticky.